 The last date to cancel is the day before the first day of class:

-May 13, 2013 -First Session
+Tuesday, May 15, 2018 -First Session

-June 19, 2013 -Second Session
+Sunday, June 24, 2018 -Second Session

 Inter-Institutional Registration.
 If you are a student currently enrolled in a degree program at North Carolina Central University, North Carolina State University, UNC-Charlotte, UNC-Greensboro, or Duke University, and are registered at your home institution during a summer session, you may qualify to register at UNC-Chapel Hill through the inter-institutional program during the same session if space is available and you obtain the approval of your home institution (department, Dean, and Registrar).
-Please follow-up with your home institution to inquire about if the inter-institutional program will work for you.
+Please follow up with your home institution to inquire about whether the inter-institutional program will work for you.